 - Successfully completing the equivalent prerequisite/corequisite with a “C” or better at another regionally accredited college/ university and submitting transcripts to verify successful completion.

-To initiate the clearance process, students must submit the Clearance Request Form, available on the Registration Information page, and upload the appropriate documentation (official or unofficial transcripts and/or test scores).
+To initiate the clearance process, students must submit the Clearance Request Form and upload the appropriate documentation (official or unofficial transcripts and/or test scores).
 Students may submit unofficial transcripts for prerequisite and corequisite clearance only, but must submit official transcripts to receive course credit/units.
 In order to avoid registration difficulty, students must submit the form in a timely manner prior to their registration date.